maycomayco/xkcd-app--next-js/README.md

 # xkcd Next.js

 A modern and accelerated clone of the [xkcd.com](https://xkcd.com) site developed with [Next.js](https://nextjs.org/).
 This project focuses on performance and accessibility, allowing you to enjoy your favorite xkcd comics quickly and easily.
-This frontend application is complemented by a backend that provides comic data.
+This frontend application is complemented by a backend, [xkcd-scraper](https://github.com/maycomayco/xkcd-scraper), that provides comic data.
 In the future, this will be consumed from a yet-to-be-defined database.

 ## Features